maciejsaw/supersimple-extensible-function/README.md

 ```

 ## List of methods
+Each extensible function has has 5 phases:
+- at the beginning
+- before core functionality
+- core functionality
+- after core functionality
+- at the end

+### Setting up the core functionality
+* setCoreFunctionality

+### Extending function
+* extendAtTheBeginning
+* extendBefore
+* extendCore
+* extendAfter
+* extendAtTheEnd

 ## Need a variable that will be accessible for all the "extensions"?
 You can store it in the function object under ```showSidebar.exportedVars```